WHAT ARE STEM CELLS?

 The main benefits of stem cell therapy are:

-- an increase in function and range of motion.
+- Increase in function and range of motion

 1328 Labrie Avenue

 Disclaimer: As with any medical treatment, results will vary among individuals, and there is no implication that you will heal or receive the same outcome as patients herein.
 There could be pain or substantial risks involved.
 These concerns should be discussed with your healthcare provider prior to any treatment so that you are properly informed and understand that there are no guarantees to healing.
 The information in this website is offered for educational purposed only and does not imply or give medical advice.
 The photos used may be models and not patients.